-Person and population centered care uses the nursing process to fulfill various functions of nursing: health promotion, health teaching, health counseling, and managing and providing nursing care.
-The nursing process involves assessing, planning, implementing and evaluating both the need for nursing care and the outcomes of nursing interventions.
-The faculty believes that the nursing profession is ever changing.
-Nurses are actively involved in planning and implementing changes enhanced by technology in nursing practice.
-Nurses act as catalysts in stimulating deliberate and conscious planning for the improvement of society's health care through the use of evidence-based practice.
-Nurses serve as change agents and emerge as full partners, with other health disciplines, in leading and shaping health policy for a diverse, multicultural society and in functioning as advocates for the health care consumer.
+Person and population centered care uses the nursing process to assess, diagnose, plan, implement, and evaluate both the need for nursing care and the outcomes of nursing interventions.
+The faculty understands that the nursing profession is ever changing.
+Nurses are actively involved in the planning, implementation, and development of changes that predict or respond to continually evolving health needs enhanced by communication technologies and informatics processes.
+Through evidence-based practice, nurses act as catalysts in stimulating deliberate and conscious planning for the improvement of society's health.
+As change agents and leaders, nurses serve and emerge with other health disciplines as intentional interprofessional partners in leading and shaping health policy for a diverse, inclusive, multicultural society and in functioning as advocates for health and well-being.

 The faculty and students comprise a community of learners with the teacher as the facilitator and the students engaged in their own learning.
 The faculty believe that education provides students with opportunities to develop critical thinking so that they can use sound clinical judgment in nursing practice.
 Students and faculty are engaged in a technology enhanced classroom and clinical environment.
 This type of intellectual development can best be attained in a teaching-learning environment that promotes sharing of knowledge, skills, attitudes, and scholarship which generates new knowledge.